London Bridge (TV series): Storylines

 In its late-night format the show featured a gritty storyline involving newcomer Mary O'Connor (Simone Lahbib) being raped by a stalker.
 On becoming twice-weekly the soap introduced Cliff Lewis (Billy Geraghty) as Nick's former friend and the link to Nick's mysterious past.
 It was revealed that Nick and Cliff had been involved in an armed robbery together which had left a man dead.
 When Nick was murdered by being locked in the fridge at SE1, Cliff was the prime suspect.
 Cliff eventually told Nick's wife Isobel that he had seen her kill Nick and they embarked on a relationship.
 Isobel was eventually put on trial for Nick's murder, but was acquitted after the jury heard about the violence Nick had inflicted on her.

 Location

 Despite the title and ostensibly being set on the South Bank, the series was in fact filmed in and around 3 Mills Studios in Bow, east London (which also features prominently in the titles and end credits).

 DVD releases

 London Bridge Volume One, featuring the first 13 episodes, was released on DVD by Network on 14 November 2011.
-Volume Two was due to be released by Network in the summer of 2013, but as of 1 September 2015 it has not yet been released.
+Volume Two was due to be released by Network in the summer of 2013, but this never came to pass.